 Acoustic solution for pocket doors

-Frame, door and jambs for sound insulation.
-The ECLISSE pocket door system with high sound-proof perfomances reduces the noise through the rooms thanks to the activation of specific components that seal the entire door perimeter.
+Door, jambs and gaskets for sound insulation.
+The ECLISSE sliding pocket door system with high sound-proof performances reduces the noise through the rooms thanks to the activation of specific components that seal the entire door perimeter.

 How does an acoustic pocket door work?

-All the components that allow the sound insulation in a pocket door have been specifically designed to limit unwanted noises.
+All components that allow the sound insulation have been specifically designed to limit unwanted noises.

-Acoustic door panel: the special panel stratigraphy ensures high sound-proof performances; 40 mm thick, it is supplied as a standard with the "acoustic kit" accessories.
+Acoustic door panel: the special stratigraphy ensures high sound-proof performances; 40 mm thick, it is supplied as standard.

-Gaskets and bumps that are activated when the door is closed, sealing the vertical parts of the door hole, preventing the sound to pass through.
+Gaskets and bumps: activated when the door is closed, they seal the vertical sides of the door hole, preventing the sound to pass through.

-Magnets: they grant an excellent closure of the door, keeping it tight to the closing door post.
+Magnets: they grant a perfect closing of the door, keeping it tight to the door post.

-Weatherstrip: they are activated when the door is closed, sealing the upper and lower perimeter of the door.
+Weatherstrip: activated when the door is closed, they seal the upper and lower perimeter of the door.

-Watch the video and find out how an acoustic pocket door works
+Watch the video and see how it works

-Acoustic borns as a integrated system able to insulate two adjoining rooms by the noise, through the application of elemets created ad hoc.
+ECLISSE Acoustic is born as a integrated system able to insulate two adjoining rooms by the noise, through the application of elements created ad hoc.

-Bottom and upper weatherstrips, jambs and architraves and magnets work together to allow an acoustic absorption suitable for your needs.
+Bottom and upper weatherstrips, jambs and magnets work together to allow an acoustic absorption suitable for your needs.

-To complete the instalaltion we use the special multi-layer door panel with a thickness of 40 mm.
-It's supplied as standard and prepared for gaskets and the lock.
+To complete the sound-proofing of the doorway, a special multi-layer door panel in also supplied as standard, with a thickness of 40 mm and all the necessary milling for the installation of gaskets, bumps and the lock.

 Noise abatement 38 dB (-1; -3).